Night Witches: Post-War life

 In 1917, Russia became the first country to declare legal equality for women, which allowed them to enter military service.
-Women were inherently equal in both rights and responsibilities as a Russian citizen as social equality was a fundamental part of the Communist ideology.
-After World War II, women in Russia were treated as they always have been, especially before the 1917 law was passed.
-This may promote a more nationalistic views for Russia, along with soldiers to fight for their country, rather than for the actual equality and treatment of women.
-A common dilemma for these women grew out of the social pressures of deciding to place more importance on the family instead of an aviation or military career.
+Women were inherently equal to men in both rights and responsibilities, as social equality was a fundamental part of the Communist ideology.
+After World War II, however, women in Russia were treated as they always had been, especially before the 1917 law was passed.
+A common dilemma for these women grew out of the social pressures compelling them to place more importance on the family instead of an aviation or military career.

 Irina Rakobolskaya, pilot with the 588th Regiment, rationalized the difficult reality and challenges she faced to pursue both a family and piloting career when she stated, “I think that during the war, when the fate of our country was being decided, the bringing in of women into aviation was justified.
 But in peacetime a woman can only fly for sport...otherwise how can one combine a career with a family and with maternal happiness?”